Indecomposability of derived categories in families: Introduction

 In \Cref{section:surfaces} we examine two classes of surfaces of general type.
-On one hand we consider \emph{Horikawa surfaces}, i.e.~those surfaces having $c_1^2=2\pg-k$ with $k=2,3,4$, which have been classified in \cite{MR0424831,MR0460340,MR0501370,MR0517773,MR1573789}.
-In particular, we complete the analysis in \cite[Example~4.6]{1508.00682v2}, and we show that their derived categories do not admit a semiorthogonal decomposition (see \Cref{theorem:horikawa-indecomposability}).
+On one hand we consider \emph{Horikawa surfaces}, i.e.~those surfaces on, or near, the Noether line, having~$\mathrm{c}_1^2=2\pg-k$ with~$k=2,3,4$, which have been classified in \cite{MR1573789,MR0424831,MR0460340,MR0501370,MR0517773}.
+In particular, we extend the analysis in \cite[Example~4.6]{1508.00682v2}, by summarising in \cref{appendix:horikawa} the behaviour of the canonical base locus in families.
+Thus, assuming \cref{conjecture:ntsod} \emph{all} derived categories of Horikawa surfaces are indecomposable (see \Cref{theorem:horikawa-indecomposability}).

 We will also study a series of examples introduced by Ciliberto \cite{MR0778862} for discussing properties of the canonical ring of surfaces of general type.
 These surfaces are obtained as the minimal model of certain double planes, and they all have positive-dimensional canonical base locus.
-However, we prove by degeneration that they have indecomposable derived categories (see Theorem~\ref{theorem:ciliberto-indecomposability}).

-The descriptions of the canonical base loci of both these classes of surfaces are collected in Appendix~\ref{appendix:horikawa} (for Horikawa surfaces) and in Appendix~\ref{appendix:ciliberto} (for Ciliberto double planes).
+We explain how to construct families where the dimension of the base locus jumps in \cref{theorem:ciliberto-family}, and for which indecomposability of the derived category is unconditional for most members of the family.
+This degeneration shows, assuming \cref{conjecture:ntsod}, that they all have indecomposable derived categories (see \cref{corollary:ciliberto-indecomposability}).

 Finally, in \Cref{section:hilbert-schemes} we study indecomposability of the derived category of Hilbert schemes $S^{[n]}$ of points on a surface $S$.
 In particular, after showing that the emptiness of $\Bs|\omega_{S}|$ implies the emptiness of $\Bs|\omega_{S^{[n]}}|$ (see \Cref{proposition:canonical-base-locus-hilbert-schemes}), we discuss the indecomposability of $\derived^\bounded(S^{[n]})$, for some of the surfaces considered in \Cref{section:surfaces}.